niklasp/ink-docs/versioned_docs/version-v6/faq/migrating-from-ink-5-to-6.md

-Besides the publicly exposed crate functions, we've introduced a new subcommand `cargo contract account` that allows resolving the `H160` contract address to the Substrate `AccountId` which it is mapped to.
+Besides the publicly exposed crate functions, we've introduced a new subcommand `cargo contract account` that allows resolving the `H160` contract address to the Polkadot SDK `AccountId` which it is mapped to.

 #### Contract Hash: `H256`
 For a contract's hash value, `pallet-revive` uses a fixed `H256`, Previously,